perspectivain/php-postgis/README.md

 Usage
 =======
-Extend your AR model to postgis AR and use yout methods
+Extend your AR model to postgis AR and use your methods

 ```
 <?php